 train

-A train is a string of equations coupled together with equals signs.
+A train is a list of expressions coupled together with equals signs.
 On a wide screen they look good written on one line, but on a narrow screen they look better written as a vertical stack with the equals signs vertically aligned.
 The width parameter is the container width which trigger's the transition from horizontal to vertical format.

 #train,width=700